zeromsi/grafana-and-loki/README.md

 - Grafana doesn't support text based querying and visualization, kibana does.

 - Kibana by default doesn't support alerting service (Integration wil slack and others) but Grafana does.
+- By default kibana dashboard is public.
+If we want RBAC, we need to purchage ``` Elastic Stack security features ```.
+On the other hand grafana provides RBAC by default.